It’s not easy to eat healthy.

 #17 Dinner for breakfast.

 Frustrated trying to think up yet another healthy recipe that isn’t a salad?
-We are big fans of dinner for breakfast (just check out our omelette collection).
+We are big fans of dinner for breakfast.
 Omelettes give you an incredible opportunity to stuff veggies, lean meats, and cheese – along with the nutrients they bring along with them – in one meal that’s both quick to whip up and quick to eat.
 Plus, bacon.

 #18 Know your protein.

 Knowing the importance of protein is your best weapon for staying healthy while busy.
 Protein, as you probably already know, helps you stay full throughout the day and maintain optimal physical and mental energy.
 When you eat lean meats, delicious eggs, or even whip up almond-filled protein bites, you won’t be craving small doses of unhealthy snacks and will be able to focus on the work ahead of you.